Being a fantastic host at a social gathering used to be so simple.

-Identifying your guest’s level of comfort in interacting with others and communicating this with the group is an absolute necessity.
+Identifying your guest’s comfort level in interacting with others and communicating this with the group is an absolute necessity.

-You might use a red, yellow, and green color scheme nametags to communicate how people are able to interact with each other.
-Red might be for someone who by necessity needs to maintain distance.
-Yellow for someone who is cautious but willing to have a conversation and maybe bump elbows.
+You might use red, yellow, and green color scheme nametags to communicate how people can interact with each other.
+Red might be for someone who, by necessity, needs to maintain distance.
+Yellow for someone cautious but willing to have a conversation and maybe bump elbows.
 Green for someone who is open to a conversation and even a hug.
 Be careful not to extend a judgemental tone to anyone’s choices.

-Your guest’s promise is to abide by the communicated guidelines for entry, interaction, and exit of the gathering.
+Your guest promises to abide by the communicated guidelines for entry, interaction, and exit of the gathering.

 Your guests agree to respect and honor those on a different interaction spectrum.